tiagoalmeida03/nei-mailer/README.md

 # NEI MAILER

-A Python-based desktop application for sending personalized bulk emails with attachments, signatures, and variable substitution from CSV data.
+A Python-based desktop application for sending personalized bulk emails with attachments, signatures and variable substitution from CSV data.

 ## Features